 Seeing weird traffic patterns?
 Think you might be counting your own office traffic in analytics reports?
 You’re not the only one, and there are straightforward fixes for all of those problems.
-Google Analytics is the greatest gift to digital marketing since Tim Berners-Lee pioneered the Internet itself as we know it, but there are a few tricks to setting it up properly to avoid reports that can throw your reports for a loop.
+Google Analytics is the greatest gift to digital marketing since Tim Berners-Lee pioneered the Internet as we know it, but there are a few tricks to setting it up properly to avoid reports that can throw your reports for a loop.
 Follow this guide to setting up Google Analytics in Tag Manager to get more accurate data for your digital marketing strategy.

 Quick Note: We’ll walk you through the step-by-step process of setting it up, but feel free to scroll down to the advanced sections if you’re just looking to solve one or two specific problems.